smoia/phys2cvr/README.md

 git branch --set-upstream-to=upstream/master

 # !!!
 VERY IMPORTANT !!!
-# Set the deafult push to origin, in order NOT to push by mistake to upstream.
+# Set the default push to origin, in order NOT to push by mistake to upstream.
 git config remote.pushDefault origin

 # Install package with pip using the developer mode and the `[dev]` label